terrafirma2021/ESP32-S3-BLE-ELM327/README.md

 ## TODO List

 - Implement additional AT commands to resolve any existing errors.
 - Add a switch to control headers in communication.
+Done
 - Add a switch to remove spaces from responses.
+Done
 - Integrate live data from the L9637D for enhanced functionality.

 ## Contributing